 A simulated enterprise site using an Avaya IP telephony solution was connected to the public Internet using a dedicated broadband connection.
-The enterprise site was configured to use the commercially available Dynamic IP SIP Trunk Service provided by PAETEC.
+The enterprise site was configured to use the commercially available SIP Trunk Service provided by MTS Allstream.

-To verify SIP trunking interoperability between the PAETEC Dynamic IP SIP Trunk Service and an Avaya SIP-based network, the following features and functionality were covered during the interoperability compliance test:
+To verify SIP trunking interoperability between the MTS Allstream SIP Trunk Service and an Avaya SIP-based network, the following features and functionality were covered during the interoperability compliance test:

-- Incoming calls to the enterprise site from the PSTN were routed to the DID numbers assigned by PAETEC.
-Incoming PSTN calls were made to H.323, digital, analog, and SIP telephones at the enterprise. - Outgoing calls from the enterprise site were completed via PAETEC to PSTN destinations.
-Outgoing calls from the enterprise to the PSTN were made from H.323, digital, analog, and SIP telephones. - Various call types were tested including: local, long distance, international, outbound toll-free, operator, and directory assistance. - Calls using G.729A, G.711MU, and G.711A coders. - DTMF transmission using RFC 2833 with successful vector navigation for inbound and outbound calls. - User features such as hold and resume, transfer, and conference. - Off-net call forwarding and extension to cellular, when the call arrived from the SIP Trunk from PAETEC, or when the call forwarding destination and extension to cellular mobile number routed out the SIP Trunk to PAETEC, or both. - Caller ID Presentation and Caller ID Restriction. - Avaya IP Softphone in both "Road Warrior" and "Telecommuter" modes, where incoming PSTN calls arrived from PAETEC, or the telecommute number routed out the SIP Trunk to PAETEC, or both. - Direct IP-to-IP media (also known as "shuffling") with SIP and H.323 telephones.
+- Incoming calls to the enterprise site from the PSTN were routed to the DID numbers assigned by MTS Allstream.
+Incoming PSTN calls were made to H.323, digital, analog, and SIP telephones at the enterprise. - Outgoing calls from the enterprise site were completed via MTS Allstream to PSTN destinations.
+Outgoing calls from the enterprise to the PSTN were made from H.323, digital, analog, and SIP telephones. - Various call types were tested including: inbound, outbound, international, outbound toll-free, operator, and directory assistance. - Inbound toll-free and 911 emergency calls are both supported but were not tested as part of the compliance test. - Calls using G.729A, G.711MU, and G.711A codecs. - DTMF transmission using RFC 2833 with successful vector navigation for inbound and outbound calls. - User features such as hold and resume, transfer, and conference. - Off-net call forwarding and extension to cellular, when the call arrived from the SIP Trunk from MTS Allstream, or when the call forwarding destination and extension to cellular mobile number routed out the SIP Trunk to MTS Allstream, or both. - Caller ID Presentation and Caller ID Restriction. - T.38 fax is not supported by MTS Allstream. - Avaya IP Softphone in both "Road Warrior" and "Telecommuter" modes, where incoming PSTN calls arrived from MTS Allstream, or the telecommute number routed out the SIP Trunk to MTS Allstream, or both.

+Direct IP-to-IP media (also known as "shuffling") with SIP and H.323 telephones.
 This allows IP endpoints to send audio (RTP) packets directly to each other without using media resources on the Avaya Media Gateway.